kmorel/vtkmbenchmarks/README.md

 ## How To Use Benchmarks ##

+Each program has 4 arguments:
+1. file - the nrrd file to read
-Each program has two arguments, file and pipeline.
-File points to a nrrd file, and pipeline can be 1 for threshold or 2 for marching cubes
+2. pipeline - 1 for threshold or 2 for marching cubes
+3. dump - directory to dump output ply files for verification
+4. ratio - scale factor to apply to the dataset

+Example
 ```
-./BenchmarkCuda --file=./data.nhdr --pipeline=2
+./BenchmarkCuda --file=./data.nhdr --pipeline=2 --ratio=1.5

 ```